How to Stay in Thailand Long-Term

 There are plenty of foreign languages worth learning and Thailand is a good place to do that.
 It’s pretty cheap and easy to study a new language in Thailand.
-There are many schools here and the tuition fees start from $400 per year.
+There are many schools here, and the tuition fees start from $400 a year.

 - You can keep extending your visa as long as you want

 - It has the same price as previous options, but you will have more comfort